Routes List API (List Saved Routes)

 Field Type Required Description

-FromDate string (date-time) No Filter routes created/updated on or after this timestamp (ISO 8601).
+FromDate string (date-time) No Filter routes created or updated on or after this timestamp in ISO 8601 format.

-ToDate string (date-time) No Filter routes created/updated on or before this timestamp (ISO 8601).
+ToDate string (date-time) No Filter routes created or updated on or before this timestamp in ISO 8601 format.

-Owner string No Filter by owner/username (if supported by your account).
+Owner string No Filter by owner or username, if this is supported by your account configuration.

-RouteName string No Filter by route name (exact/partial match depending on implementation).
+RouteName string No Filter by route name using exact or partial matching, depending on implementation.

 Response schema#

-A successful response returns a list of routes matching your filters.
+A successful response returns a list of routes that match your filters and any status or error information returned by the service.

 Property Type Description